gdenes355/python-frontend/README.md

 # `book.json` documentation
 Even if you just author a single challenge, you will want to create a book for it.
 A book captures the following basic information in json:
-* py: the relative path to the `.py` file.
+* `py`: the relative path to the `.py` file.
 Could be also an absolute path to a web address.
-* guide: the relative path to the `.md` file which contains the guide text in [Markdown](https://www.markdownguide.org/basic-syntax/)
+* `guide`: the relative path to the `.md` file which contains the guide text in [Markdown](https://www.markdownguide.org/basic-syntax/)
-* isExample: `true`/`false`.
+* `isExample`: `true`/`false`.
 If this is an example, the student receives a green tick upon running the code at least once to completion. defaults to `false`
+* `isSessionFilesAllowed`: `true`/`false`.
+If session files are enabled, the student can upload their own files that will be mapped under `session/`.
+Session files are not saved across reloads, but can be a quick and easy way to work with large csv files / images without hosting them online. defaults to `false`
-* isLong: `true`/`false`.
+* `isLong`: `true`/`false`.
 If this is a *long* code challenge, the editor will expect the code file to be over 4000 characters long.
 Such code might be saved differently.
 Currently only used when saving student progress to a server.
 Avoid setting this flag on many challenges in a book. defaults to `false`
-* tpy: `py`: Python code challenge, `parsons`: Py code is turned into a Parsons challenge, `canvas`: Python code challenge with a canvas. defaults to `py`
+* `typ`: `py`: Python code challenge, `parsons`: Py code is turned into a Parsons challenge, `canvas`: Python code challenge with a canvas. defaults to `py`
-* tests: Test cases (see examples further down).
+* `tests`: Test cases (see examples further down).
-* children: if this is a section node, then all the challenges in this section.
+* `children`: if this is a section node, then all the challenges in this section.
 Sections can be nested.

 On top of this, every node **must** specify a unique ID.
 It is best if this is a `uuid` generated programatically or a tool like [UUID generator](https://www.uuidgenerator.net/version4).